santschi/santschi/README.md

 I'm Sébastien.

 - 📫 How to reach me: Use the public e-mail provided on Github.
 I'm keeping my information current.
-- 🔭 I’m currently working on contributing more to open source.
-I started by contributing a bug fix to the hibernate/orm project.

 <!--
 **santschi/santschi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.